-Location: Rotorua, New Zealand (subject to COVID)
+Location: Rotorua, New Zealand (virtual and in-person attendance)

 Main Event: IAVCEI Scientific Assembly

 Invited Speaker: Dr. Teresa Ubide Garralda (University of Queensland, Australia)